Raising a child with developmental disabilities is often overwhelming for parents, and they need all the help they can get. I know. I am one of them.

-When thinking of creating your village think of a target diagram with you as the center.
-You are the most important part of your village.
+When thinking of creating your village, think of a target diagram with you as the center.
+You are the most essential part of your village.
 Self-care is what I am talking about here.
 Take care of yourself.
-Get enough rest, exercise, take a day and meet a friend for lunch, read inspirational books, take walks.
+Get enough rest, exercise, take a day, and meet a friend for lunch, read inspirational books, take walks.
 Find what helps you reset and make that a priority.
-I attend fitness classes in my community and I love my instructor’s unique approach.
+I attend fitness classes in my community, and I love my instructor’s unique approach.
 Her classes focus on not just exercising our bodies but also our brains.
-I am so dialed in when I am in one of her classes that I am thinking of nothing else and it’s a wonderful and welcome break!
+I am so dialed in when I am in one of her classes that I am thinking of nothing else, and it’s a wonderful and welcome break!
 Remember, you can’t pour anything from an empty cup.

 The next ring in your village is your extended family.
-This is where grandparents, aunts, uncles, cousins and more come in.
+This is where grandparents, aunts, uncles, cousins, and more come in.
 They need to know what you need.
 Ask for help.
-Invite them to therapy appointments so they understand your child better.
+Invite them to therapy appointments, so they understand your child better.
 Make frequent phone calls and share the struggles and challenges of this special parenting.
-My husband’s parents live in Vancouver, Canada and we are in Orlando, Florida.
-We don’t see them often but that doesn’t mean they aren’t part of my village.
+My husband’s parents live in Vancouver, Canada, and we are in Orlando, Florida.
+We don’t see them often, but that doesn’t mean they aren’t part of my village.
 I call, text and email and try to keep them as up to date as possible on how things are in their grandson’s life.
-They must understand his special needs and the unique way we need to parent him.
-When we are lucky enough to get together they know how to interact with him and what to expect.
-My parents do live nearby but aren’t able to look after my son, however, they still are part of my village.
+They must understand his individual needs and the unique way we need to parent him.
+When we are lucky enough to get together, they know how to interact with him and what to expect.
+My parents do live nearby but aren’t able to look after my son.
+However, they still are part of my village.
 Emotional support is just as important as having a family who can physically offer help.

 Your Professional Support System

 The next ring in your village is your professional support system.
 This is your child’s pediatrician, other doctors, teachers, therapists, support groups, online groups, etc. Many parents leave this group out.
 It is a MUST.
-You cannot successfully fill your child’s needs without knowing HOW and this is where you are going to learn.
+You cannot successfully fill your child’s needs without knowing HOW, and this is where you are going to learn.
 You need to educate yourself from the very best.
 Every single day I listen to a podcast about ADHD or Autism, or read an article, or watch a YouTube video.
-Your child is constantly growing and changing so their needs are going to constantly change.
+Your child is continuously growing and changing, so their needs are going to continually evolve.
 You have to keep learning.
-My son is only 3 1/2 but I already have been learning what to expect when he starts school and then becomes a teenager.
+My son is only 3 1/2, but I already have been learning what to expect when he starts school and then becomes a teenager.
 To be successful, I need to be multiple steps ahead.
 Being busy isn’t an excuse.
 Your child NEEDS you to do this.
 They NEED you to become an EXPERT in their needs.
-Join online groups moderated by experts, reach out to the professionals in our child’s life and ask them for help and feedback.
+Join online groups moderated by experts, reach out to the professionals in our child’s life, and ask them for help and feedback.
 You MUST make this effort on your own.
 No one is going to come to you and invite you to do this.
 Make it a priority.

 Volunteer and/or Non-Profit Organizations